 The truth is people are used to buying iphones and it would take a serious market disruption to change that.

 Once you have your beta app ready to go, stop.
 Take another look at it.
-Is it as simple as it can be, or have you allowed bells and whistles to creep into the design?
+Is the Minimum Viable Product as simple as it can be, or have you allowed bells and whistles to creep into the design?
 It’s okay to fall in love with certain features, but now is not the time to include them.

 At this stage, it has to be simple.
 Dead simple.
 So simple, yes, a caveman could do it, if he happened to be able to figure out how to turn his phone on in the first place.